ctshiz/Case-Study---Machine-Learning/README.md

 # Divers

-In this repository are awesome exercises found on Internet that I use to pratice my programming and data science skills.
-Each project has its respective reference in order to validate the study.
+In this repository, I explore same cases of machine learning problems.
+Feel free to contact for update, correction and question